adobe/htl-spec/SPECIFICATION.md

 * **Content of element**: shown upon calling the template with `data-sly-call`.
 * **Attribute value:** optional; an expression with only options, defining the parameters it can get.
 * **Attribute identifier:** required; the template identifier to declare.
+* **Scope:** The identifier set by the `data-sly-template` block element is global and available no matter if it's accessed before or after the template's definition.
+An identically named identifier created with the help of another block element can override the value of the identifier set by `data-sly-template`.

 ##### 2.2.10.2.
 Call
 **`data-sly-call`:**